Wall Street Analyst Initiated fuboTV Inc. [FUBO]. What else is Wall St. saying

 Sponsored

-The one-year FUBO stock forecast points to a potential upside of 4.88.
+Over the last 12 months, FUBO stock rose by 358.00%.
+The one-year fuboTV Inc. stock forecast points to a potential upside of 14.44.
 The average equity rating for FUBO stock is currently 1.70, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $2.59 billion, with 108.85 million shares outstanding and 53.29 million shares in the current float.
+Compared to the average trading volume of 22.95M shares, FUBO stock reached a trading volume of 18304384 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on fuboTV Inc. [FUBO]: